devtron-labs/devtron/README.md

 <p align="center"><img src="./assets/readme-comic.png"></p>

 <b> Devtron is built in a modular approach.
 These modules can be installed independently: </b>
-- [Full Devtron Experience](https://github.com/devtron-labs/devtron#tada-Full-Devtron-Experience) - This option gives you all the features of Devtron as a Full Experience providing you with CI, CD, security, cost, observability, stabilization.
+- [Devtron](https://github.com/devtron-labs/devtron#tada-Full-Devtron-Experience) - This option gives you all the features of Devtron as a Full Experience providing you with CI, CD, security, cost, observability, stabilization.
 All the modules stated below are included here.
 - [Hyperion](https://github.com/devtron-labs/devtron#tada-featuresfor-hyperion) - Devtron's Web-based module to manage helm apps that can be installed seperately.
 Install Hyperion -> manage, Observe helm apps of all your clusters.
 This module is also a great way to manage existing helm apps and gradually understand how Devtron fits into your workflow.
 You can always switch to Full Devtron Experience for all the features.

-## :computer: Full Devtron Experience
+## :computer: Devtron

-Full Devtron Experience gives you everything that Devtron has to offer.
-It is a full feldged web based CI/CD platform that provides many festures on top of it.
+Devtron provides a full feldged web based CI/CD platform including features like Security Scanning, GitOps, Access Control, and Debugging/Observability.
+Modules like Hyperion are included as additional modules here.

 ## :tada: Features
 <br>